Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/thousand-validators.md

 - Verified identity (see [here]() for instructions)
 - Connect to dedicated telemetry (use `--telemetry-url 'wss://telemetry-backend.w3f.community/submit 1'` when starting the node)
-- Minimum of 50 KSM self-stake
+- Minimum of 50 LUNAR self-stake
 - No more than 10% commission
 - Separate controller and stash (or have a Staking proxy set up)
 - Must be on latest release